How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 Bankruptcy means asking a federal court to grant you relief from your debts because you're unable to pay.
 If you're considering bankruptcy to get out of credit card debt without paying, you typically have two options: Chapter 7 or Chapter 13.

 Chapter 13 bankruptcy doesn't zero out credit card debts or other debts completely.
-When you file Chapter 13, you agree to complete a repayment plan that's approved by the bankruptcy court.
-Depending on your income, it can take three to five years to complete the plan.
+Chapter 13 is a repayment plan approved by the bankruptcy court.
+You’ll be required to pay all of your disposable income toward your debts for five years (three years if you’re low-income).

 Here are the pros and cons of filing Chapter 13 to get rid of credit card debt.